Reasonable (though admittedly biased) Assumptions About a ‘Beginner’

 Earth is … unique.
 This Beginner, as far as we can tell, appears to view earth differently than the other planets.
 Granted, when you consider the vastness of the universe, our sampling size is a small one.
 But still, until we discover otherwise, you gotta go with what you got.
 And what “we got” is a planet that is unlike anything else in our solar system.
 When you consider the unique confluence of chemicals, the shape of our planet, the uniqueness of our orbit and proximity to the sun (to name but a few) — all necessary to create and sustain life, it is difficult to come up with a plausible argument that earth and our sustained presence is anything less than a miracle of the highest order.
 Whether we credit chance as the author of this miracle or an actual creator, “something” had to thread a pretty small needle to pull it off.

 There’s “something” about us humans.
-This Beginner also appears to have a special regard for US (i.e. you and me).
-This planet is not only dominated by humans, but there is no another species that comes close to man in challenging his supremacy.
+This Beginner also appears to have a special regard for us (i.e. you and me).
+This planet is not only dominated by humans, but there is no another species that comes close to us in challenging our supremacy.
 Only humans have the physical and mental wherewithal to reason and to build an infrastructure on this planet that organizes and creates systems so our species may flourish above all others.

 “Above all others” is an important distinction because we see in nature the ability to organize and create is clearly not limited to us humans.
 From the vast complexity and organization of an ant colony to the sheer inventiveness and sound engineering of a beaver dam — we see this ability to invent and create throughout nature.